huangwei-pku/huangwei-pku.github.io/research.md

 **Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China.** with Yueping Song, Yiping Wang, and Hantao Wu.
 Revision Requested at *Journal of Public Economics*.

-**Land Expropriation, Household Behaviors, and Health Outcomes: Evidence from China.** with Yuqi Ta and Boxian Wang.
-Revision Requested at *Journal of Development Economics*.

 **Impact of Tenure Track System on Academic Research: Evidence from Chinese Universities.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng.
 (Under Review)

 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
 (Under Review)